Addison Road Community Centre

 Addison Road Community Centre is located on the land of the Gadigal people of the Eora nation.
 Before colonial times, there was a freshwater creek running through the site from the South West corner.
 The area was a valuable wetland and supported lush bio-diversity including plentiful grass which in turn made it excellent Kangaroo hunting grounds.

 In the 1850s, the area became one of Sydney’s earliest market gardens.
-It then went on to become an Army depot through the 1900s – with many years being the cavalry training stables.
-During the 1960s the depot was witness to the ‘Save Our Sons’ anti-conscription protest movement – as well as pro-conscription demonstrations.
+It then went on to become an Army depot through the 1900s – followed be many years of being the Army’s cavalry training stables.
+During the 1960s the depot was witness to the ‘Save Our Sons’ anti-conscription protest movement – as well as being the site of pro-conscription demonstrations.
 After the Vietnam war, the commonwealth eventually relinquished the depot and the Army left in 1975.

 Although certain parties at this time wanted to see the land turned over to housing, a number of local ethnic communities put in a joint proposal to lease the ground and its resources, with talk of ‘multi-culturalism’ – a new word at the time.
 When the lease was won by these members of the local community – the Addison Road Community Centre was born.
 From first opening its doors in 1976 through to its many continued projects and initiatives in operation today – it proudly holds the title of ‘Australia’s longest-serving Community Centre’.